Coronavirus (COVID-19): travelling to Northern Ireland from a red list country

 Requirements for travelling to NI from a red list country

-- complete a UK Passenger Locator Form on arrival or in the 48 hours before arrival in Northern Ireland
+- complete a UK Passenger Locator Form in the 48 hours before arrival in Northern Ireland

-- provide proof of a negative pre-departure COVID-19 test taken in the three days before you travel to Northern Ireland
+- provide proof of a negative pre-departure PCR or LFD COVID-19 test taken in the two days before you travel to Northern Ireland

-- book and pay for a managed isolation package (managed quarantine hotel), which includes your day two and day eight PCR tests
+- book a 10-day managed isolation package (managed hotel quarantine), which includes your day two and day eight PCR tests

 After you arrive in Northern Ireland, you must travel directly from your port of arrival to your managed quarantine hotel to begin your period of managed isolation (hotel quarantine).

-All those aged 11 years and over must take a COVID-19 test, in the three days before you start your journey to Northern Ireland, even if you're normally a resident in Northern Ireland.
+All those aged 12 years and over must take a pre-departure PCR or LFD COVID-19 test, taken in the two days before you travel to Northern Ireland.

 You will need to present valid proof of your negative test before you board to travel to Northern Ireland.
 If you don’t, you may not be permitted to board.